Jewish cemetery: History

 Early Jewish cemeteries were located outside of the city.
 In the Diaspora, it is traditional to bury the dead with the feet in the direction of Jerusalem.
+Some findings showed that the dead would be buried with a handful of soil from the Holy Land.
 The tombstones usually have inscriptions in Hebrew and the regional language.
 During the Nazi Germany regime, Jewish cemeteries all over Europe were destroyed and desecrated; for this reason, some cemeteries have therefore also become Holocaust memorials, such as the cemetery in the Warsaw Ghetto.

 The largest Jewish cemeteries of Europe can be found in Budapest, Łódź, Prague, Warsaw, Vienna and Berlin.
 Other Jewish cemeteries in Europe include the Jewish Cemetery in Khotyn and the Chatam Sofer Memorial (part of the Old Jewish Cemetery in Bratislava).
+The Jewish cemetery of Siret is considered one of the oldest cemeteries in Eastern Europe, its foundation is dated around 1500.
 Founded in 1832, the Jewish Cemetery of Coro, in Venezuela is the oldest Jewish cemetery in continuous use in the Americas.

 Jewish cemetery projects

 The mission of the International Jewish Cemetery Project is to document every Jewish burial site in the world.